-3.1.Survey instrument
+3.1.
+Survey instrument

 The survey instrument consists of four sections.
-The first three sections collected the information regarding COVID-19 vaccine confidence, including response efficacy via COVID-19 vaccine concern, social media usage, and misinformation perception, as well as vaccine history.
-The scale for COVID-19 vaccine confidence was used to identify the overall trust in the vaccine (Larson, Clarke, Jarrett, Eckersberger, Levine, Schulz & Paterson, 2018).
+The first three sections collected the information regarding COVID-19 vaccine confidence, including response efficacy via COVID-19 vaccine concern and misinformation perception, as well as vaccine history.
+The scale for COVID-19 vaccine confidence was used to identify the overall trust in the vaccine (Larson et al., 2018).
 The instrument proposed by Shapiro et al.'s (2018) was adapted to measure the COVID-19 vaccine confidence, comprising of 8 measurement items.
-The scale for COVID-19 vaccination response costs was adapted from Adongo, Amenumey, Kumi-Kyereme, and Dub'e (2021) which has 6 dimensions: efficacy, safety, cost, time, access and autonomy (Adongo et al. 2021).
+The scale for COVID-19 vaccination response costs was adapted from Adongo et al. (2021) which has 6 dimensions: efficacy, safety, cost, time, access and autonomy (Adongo et al., 2021).
 As the COVID-19 vaccine is offered to all Italian citizens without a fee, cost and access were not considered.
-It was also not clear at the stage of the study design which type of vaccine would be offered, so respondents were not asked to identify the type of vaccine that would be preferred.
+It was also not clear at the stage of the study design which type of vaccine.
 Travel information, including past trips and future travel intention, were also collected.
 The final section collected the sociodemographic characteristics such as age, gender, education, income, and region of the residents.
 For this study, a translation back approach was adopted.
-The original English survey was translated by bilingual speakers for each language, followed by a translation back to the original language by other bilingual speakers.
-This was done to check for linguistic and functional aspects and to gain equivalence.
-The instrument was reviewed and ethical approval granted by University of Sassari.
-The questionnaire was pre-tested on 25 Italian respondents to assure the comprehensibility of the questions.
-No concerns were reported, and the final survey was considered as definitive.
+The original survey was created in English by the team of 5 of which 3 members are bilingual in